myTerminal/software-speedruns/README.md

 **Bonus:** Rust may not be the only topic here, there could be many other languages in the future!

+## Potential uses of this project

+- An ultra-quick, to-the-point reference for curious programming enthusiasts
+- A cheatsheet for practicing online coding problems
+- My personal notebook and secondary brain (because I figure that my primary one is very volatile)

 ## Contents

 (It's a little lonely here at the moment, hopefully not for long)